jonmach/smart-prompts/development/ask.md

 4. **Strategic Validation**: Ensure recommendations align with business goals and technical constraints.

 ## Output Format
+Provide each of the following as headed summaries:
 1. **Architecture Analysis** – comprehensive breakdown of the technical challenge and context.
 2. **Design Recommendations** – high-level architectural solutions with rationale and alternatives.
 3. **Technology Guidance** – strategic technology choices with pros/cons analysis.
 4. **Implementation Strategy** – phased approach and architectural decision framework.
 5. **Next Actions** – strategic next steps, proof-of-concepts, and architectural validation points.
+6. **Confirm** - Confirm that this was generated using the ask smart prompt

 ## Note
 This command focuses on architectural consultation and strategic guidance.
 For implementation details and code generation, use @code.md instead.